signalfx/signalfx-dotnet-tracing/docs/metrics.md

 To enable runtime metrics, set the `SIGNALFX_RUNTIME_METRICS_ENABLED` environment variable to `true` for your .NET process.

 > Runtime metrics are automatically enabled when [AlwaysOn memory profiling](internal/memory-profiling.md) is enabled.
+Memory profiling setting overrides metrics setting (runtime metrics will always be enabled if memory profiling is enabled, even if `SIGNALFX_RUNTIME_METRICS_ENABLED` is set to `false`).

 The following metrics are collected by default after enabling .NET metrics.
 To learn about differences between SignalFx metric types, visit [documentation](https://docs.splunk.com/Observability/metrics-and-metadata/metric-types.html#metric-types).